rcky844/knowledge-handbook/Biology/Anatomy/Molecules of life/Lipids.md

 ##### Triglycerides
 ![[triglycerides.webp|120]]
 - **Structure**:
-  Formed by condensation of one glycerol and three fatty acid molecules, which may be the same or different.
+  Formed by condensation of one glycerol and three fatty acid molecules (may be the same or different).
   ![[triglycerides_chem.webp|180]]

 - **Functions**: As energy reserves in organisms.
-	- Subcutaneous fat as an insulating layer to reduce heat loss.
+	- <span style="color: skyblue">Subcutaneous fat</span> as an <span style="color: lightgreen">insulating layer</span> to reduce heat loss.
-	- Adipose tissues around internal organs act as a shock-absorber.
+	- <span style="color: skyblue">Adipose tissues</span> around internal organs act as a <span style="color: lightgreen">shock-absorber</span>.

 <hr>